 Aditi's Story

 Aditi joined Watsi on November 1st, 2017.
-Five years ago, Aditi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Aditi's most recent donation traveled 5,900 miles to support Khin, a 65-year-old woman from Thailand, to fund cataract surgery.
+Six years ago, Aditi joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Aditi's most recent donation traveled 4,000 miles to support Amare, a creative and bright boy from Ethiopia, to fund bladder surgery.

 Impact